grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

 and you probably wonder why.
-I'd like to decompose the question further decomposed into two others:
+I'd like to decompose the question further into two others:

 1. How should we create new instances then?
 1. Why private and not public?